How to Install Sublime Merge on Ubuntu 22.04 or 20.04

 These packages serve various functions.
 For instance, curl is a tool for transferring data with URLs, and ca-certificates are necessary for establishing secure web connections.

-Step 3: Integrating the Sublime Merge PPA on Ubuntu
+Integrating the Sublime Merge PPA

 Next, we move on to the installation of Sublime Merge.
 The Advanced Package Tool (APT) manager, a package handling utility, is the primary method for software management on Ubuntu.
 It’s a convenient and quick installation method.
 However, to use APT for installing Sublime Merge, you must first import a third-party repository or a “PPA.”